PavanproJack/Fruit-Detection-in-Orchards/README.md

 * Random exposure adjustment of between -27 and +27 percent
 * Salt and pepper noise was applied to 1 percent of pixels

+Here are the results obtained with their best weights.

 | Parameters	| Yolov4(6000 epochs) 	| 	Yolov5(300 epochs)	| 	Yolov4-tiny(6000 epochs)		| Detectron 2		| Faster RCNN
 |-------|--------|---------|--------|---------|---------|